ChriD/Raumserver/README.md

 # Changelog Raumserver

 #### Version 1.0.1 (Under development)
+* Fixing source "case" problem on load shuffle request
-* Add ability to save and load system states (eg. for doorbell ring)
+* Add ability to save and load system states (eg. for doorbell ring) - (under development)

 #### Version 1.0.0 - Initial version
 * This is the initial version